-- Your death. - The termination (other than by reason of gross misconduct) of your employment or reduction of your hours that would result in a termination of coverage under the plan. - Your divorce or legal separation from your spouse. - Your becoming entitled to Medicare benefits under Title XVIII of the Social Security Act (42 USC § 1395-1395ggg). - Your child ceasing to be a dependent child under the eligibility requirements of the plan.
+- Your death. - The termination (other than by reason of gross misconduct) of your employment or reduction of your hours that would result in a termination of coverage under the plan. - Your divorce or legal separation from your spouse. - The surviving dependents of peace officer and firefighters who no longer qualify for premium payments as outlined under Alaska Statute 39.60.040, Peace Officer and Firefighter Survivors' Fund; - Your becoming entitled to Medicare benefits under Title XVIII of the Social Security Act (42 USC § 1395-1395ggg). - Your child ceasing to be a dependent child under the eligibility requirements of the plan.